FreestyleDigital/cloudways-terminal-commands/README.md

-4. `for A in $(ls -l /home/master/applications/| grep "^d" | awk '{print $NF}'); do cd /home/master/applications/$A/public_html/ && if ! wp plugin is-installed cleantalk-spam-protect then echo "Not Installed: $A";
+4. `for A in $(ls -l /home/master/applications/| grep "^d" | awk '{print $NF}'); do cd /home/master/applications/$A/public_html/ && if ! wp plugin is-installed cleantalk-spam-protect;
+then
+  echo "Not Installed: $A";
 fi;